Chittering suburb profile

 Chittering property market performance

-In terms of sales activity, only 4 houses have been sold in the past 12 months, with a median time on market of 30 days, suggesting a relatively quick turnover for the few transactions that occur.
-The unit market remains inactive with no sales recorded.
+Sales activity has been minimal, with only 4 houses sold in the past 12 months.
+However, houses are moving quickly, with a median time on market of just 23 days, suggesting strong demand for the limited available properties.
+The unit market remains inactive, with no sales recorded.

-The rental market in Chittering has not experienced any changes over the last 12 months, with both house and unit rents remaining at $0, indicating a lack of rental data or activity in the area.
+The rental market in Chittering has shown no movement over the last 12 months, with both house and unit rents remaining unchanged at $0.
+This indicates a lack of rental activity or available data in the area.

 | Houses | Units | |